runtimeverification/wasm-semantics/media/201906-presentation-wasm-on-blockchain.md

 ![](media/img/github-top-screenshot.png)

-. . .

 * Bulk of the semantics are done.
 * Tables and indirect calls in progress.

-* Big todos:
+A few big todos:

 - Defining and instantiating several modules.
-  - More permissive parser.
+- Parsing more textual versions of commands (syntactic sugar).
 - Add floating point numbers (not top priority).

 Design
 ------